Impalement: Transversal impalement

 Alternatively, the impalement could be transversely performed, as in the frontal-to-dorsal direction, that is, from front (through abdomen, chest or directly through the heart) to back or vice versa.

 In the Holy Roman Empire (and elsewhere in Central/Eastern Europe), women who killed their newborn babies were placed in open graves, and stakes were hammered into their hearts, particularly if their cases contained any implications of witchcraft.
-A detailed description of an execution that was carried out in this manner comes from 17th-century Košice (then in Hungary, now in eastern Slovakia).
+A detailed description of an execution that was carried out in this manner comes from 17th-century Kassa, Hungary (now Košice, eastern Slovakia).
 The case of a woman who was to be executed for infanticide involved an executioner and two assistants.
 First, a grave some one-and-a-half ell deep was dug.
 The woman was then placed within it, her hands and feet were secured by driving nails through them.
 The executioner placed a small thorn bush upon her face.
 He then placed, and held vertically, a wooden stave on her heart in order to mark its location, while his assistants piled earth on the woman, keeping her head free of earth at the behest of the clerics, because to do otherwise would have quickened the death process.
 Once the earth had been piled upon her, the executioner used a pair of tongs to grab a rod made of iron, which had been made red hot.
 He positioned the glowing iron rod beside the wooden stave, and as one of his assistants hammered the rod in, the other assistant emptied a trough of earth upon the woman's head.
 It is said that a scream was heard, and the earth moved upwards for a moment, before it was all over.